About Liver Cancer

 Because it functions as a filter for the body, many other types of cancer (such as colon cancer and breast cancer) frequently spread to the liver.
 This is called metastasis.
 The data on this website show only those cases of cancer that began in the liver or intrahepatic bile duct.
 Cases of cancer that begin in other parts of the body and spread to the liver are not included here.

-Each year in New York State, about 1200 men and 500 women are diagnosed with cancer of the liver.
+Each year in New York State, almost 1,300 men and 500 women are diagnosed with cancer of the liver.
 Approximately 800 men and 400 women in New York die from this disease each year.

 Who gets liver cancer?